Repowering Solar Power Plants: Why And How To Do It?

 To know that, you will need to calculate on an individual basis whether the additional yield will be higher than the investment amount.
 The additional yield is always the result of the interaction between the remaining term, the remuneration rate and the percentage increase in performance of the new modules.

-When it comes to the costs, you will not only have to add up the modules and the inverters costs, but also the dismantling and new assembly, the disposal and set-up costs.
-Thanks to a fall in module prices, repowering with monocrystalline quality modules can currently be carried out for less than 500€ per KWp.
+When it comes to the costs, you will not only have to add up the modules and the inverters costs, but also the dismantling and new assembly, the disposal and set-up costs. with falling module prices, repowering using monocrystalline quality modules is currently possible for less than 500 EUR per KWp.

 Concerning the income, you can calculate it by comparing the current yield with the forecasted target yield of the new modules annually, and multiply it by the remaining term.